GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server maintains a full view of the traffic received by the client via the MC_ACK ({{channel-ack-frame}}) frames and ACK frames it receives, and can detect loss experienced by the client.
 Under sustained persistent loss that exceeds server-configured thresholds, the server SHOULD instruct the client to leave channels as appropriate to avoid having the client continue to see sustained persistent loss.

-Under sustained persistent loss that exceeds client-configured thresholds, the client SHOULD reduce its Max Rate and tell the server via MC_LIMITS frames, which also will result in the server instructing the client to leave channels until the client's aggregate rate is below its advertised Max Rate.
+Under sustained persistent loss that exceeds client-configured thresholds, the client SHOULD reduce its Max Aggregate Rate and tell the server via MC_LIMITS frames, which also will result in the server instructing the client to leave channels until the client's aggregate rate is below its advertised Max Aggregate Rate.
-Under a higher threshold of sustained persistent loss, the client also SHOULD leave channels, using an MC_STATE(LEFT) frame with the "HIGH_LOSS" reason, as well as reducing the Max Rate in MC_LIMITS.
+Under a higher threshold of sustained persistent loss, the client also SHOULD leave channels, using an MC_STATE(LEFT) frame with the "HIGH_LOSS" reason, as well as reducing the Max Aggregate Rate in MC_LIMITS.

 The unicast connection's congestion control is unaffected.
 However a few potential interactions with the unicast connection are worth highlighting:

  - if the client notices high loss on the unicast connection while multicast channel packets are arriving, the client MAY leave channels with reason "HIGH_LOSS".
- - if the client notices congestion from unicast this MAY also drive reductions in the client's Max Rate, and a lack of unicast congestion under unicast load MAY also drive increases to the client's Max Rate (along with an updated MC_LIMITS frame).
+ - if the client notices congestion from unicast this MAY also drive reductions in the client's Max Aggregate Rate, and a lack of unicast congestion under unicast load MAY also drive increases to the client's Max Aggregate Rate (along with an updated MC_LIMITS frame).

 Hybrid multicast-unicast congestion control is still an experimental research topic.
 Implementations SHOULD follow the guidelines given in {{Section 4.1.1 of RFC8085}} under the assumption that applications using QUIC multicast will operate as Bulk-Transfer applications.